Bartholomew Fussell: Personal life and family

 After completing his education, Fussell returned to Chester County, Pennsylvania, where he established a medical practice.
 Shortly thereafter, on May 26, 1826, he married Lydia Morris and established a home in Kennett Square, Pennsylvania, that came to be known as "The Pines" and was used as a safe house for the Underground Railroad.
 He purchased The Pines from Jonathan and Ann Thomas who were already active in the Underground Railroad, having used the home as a refuge for runaway slaves from 1805 to 1830.

 Susan Fussell was a daughter of Bartholomew Fussell and Lydia Morris.
 She was notable as an educator, nurse in the United States Civil War, and a philanthropist.
 As a young woman, she was woman of the house at a young age following the early death of her mother.
-Their other children were Joshua Longstreth Fussell, Morris Fussell, Lydia Ada Fussell, and Benjamin Lundy Fussell.

 Fussell's wife Lydia died in 1840.
 On September 2, 1841, he married Rebecca Churchman Hewes, with whom he had one child Edward Churchman Fussell.